 Another drawing from Description de l'Egypte (1809), Book 15 (1822), Volume V - Planches : Antiquités (1823), when the Sphinx was seen by Napoleons troops, largely buried in sand.
 In 1817 its chest was uncovered by egyptologist and explorer Giovanni Battista Cavaglia (1770-1845), it was going to take another 119 years before the famous French egyptologist Èmile Baraize (1874-1852) where to excavated the Sphinx completely in 1936.
 Nose looks to be gone and features are difficult to asses.

-Above is the scottish painter David Roberts (1796-1864) famous work of the Sphinx from 1839.
+On the right is the Scottish painter David Roberts (1796-1864) famous work of the Sphinx from 1839.
 And the nose is definitely gone, also partially excavated.
-Feminine features now seem gone alswell, and looking more like the face of a man.
+Feminine features now seem gone as well, and looking more like the face of a man.
 Below are rare views, by same painter, also a dust-storm painting.

 The Sphinx at Giza rear view Dust-storm at the Sphinx at Giza